creagia/laravel-sign-pad/README.md

 From the same template, you can change the look of the component by passing some properties:
 - *border-color* (hex) to change the border color of the canvas
-- *pad-classes* and *button_classes* (strings) indicates which classes will have the sign area or the submit & clear buttons
+- *pad-classes* and *button-classes* (strings) indicates which classes will have the sign area or the submit & clear buttons
+- *clear-name* and *submit-name* (strings) allows you to modify de default "Submit" and "Clear" values of the buttons.

 An example with an app using Tailwind would be: